OSUrobotics/PickApp/README.md

 This package takes datasets of apple picks performed with a robotic manipulator UR5e and a robotic gripper as end effector.
 The picks are performed in a real tree and in an apple proxy that emulates the physics of the apple tree.
 Hence, this package is useful for the user to:
+- [x] Post-process data in a suitable form for Machine Learning classifiers.
 - [x] Compare time-series plots from real and proxy picks.
 - [x] Obtain statistics about the experiments, such as the distribution of cartesian and angular noise.
 - [x] Do basic machine learning to check if - with the given data - it is possible to train a classifier and predict the outcome of the pick (e.g. successful, failed).